Prince George’s County

 The Geography of Prince George’s County

 Prince George’s County is divided into five distinct districts — North County, South County, Central County, Inner Beltway, and Rural Tier.
 The 2011 Census estimated the total population of Prince George’s County at 871,233, and the county is notable as being the wealthiest county in the U.S. with an African American-majority population.
 Like Montgomery County, Prince George’s County is part of both the Baltimore-Washington and D.C.
 Metropolitan Areas.
-Approximately 498.45 square miles make up Prince George’s County, of which about 2.61 percent if made up of water.
-The Patuxent River marks the county’s eastern border along three other counties, Calvert, Howard, and Anne Arundel.
+Approximately 498.45 square miles make up Prince George’s County, of which about 2.61 percent are made up of water.
+The Patuxent River marks the county’s eastern border with three other counties: Calvert, Howard, and Anne Arundel.

 The five districts of Prince George’s County have a marked impact on the demographics of each area.
 North County is home to largely populated areas like College Park, Laurel, and Greenbelt.
 Central County is the fastest growing portion of Prince George’s County and contains Bowie, the largest community in the county, within its borders.
 The Rural Tier is notable for containing the Patuxent River Park, the largest natural preserve in the county and a popular area for birdwatchers and waterfront views.
 The Inner Beltway is the most populous area within Prince George’s County, although its population has been steadily decreasing since 2000.
 Finally, South County is a geographical blend of the new developments typical of Central County and the green landscapes that make up the Rural Tier.